Skip to Main Content

 Do your ADs speak English?

-Yes, all our ADs for international productions are fluent English and Spanish speakers.
-Many have worked extensively with American and European productions shooting in Colombia and understand the expectations of international crews.
+Yes, all our ADs for global shoots are fluent English and Spanish speakers.
+Many have worked widely with American and European shoots in Colombia and know the expectations of global crews.

 How do Colombian labor practices affect production?

-Colombian productions typically operate with flexible 12-14 hour days and no formal union requirements.
-Our ADs understand local crew expectations, negotiate fair working conditions, and maintain efficient schedules that respect crew well-being.
+Colombian shoots mostly operate with flexible 12-14 hour days and no formal union needs.
+Our ADs know local crew expectations, negotiate fair working conditions, and keep efficient schedules that respect crew well-being.

 Can you provide AD teams for multi-unit productions?